A fundamental question of accounting and finance is: what is accounts payable?

-- Invoice Processing Automation – Invoice process automation including Verified AP Data Capture Service that delivers near 100% accuracy of invoice data processing, automated 2 way and 3 way PO matching, and easily configurable invoice approval workflows.
+- Invoice Processing Automation – Invoice process automation including Verified AP Data Capture Service that delivers 99.9% accuracy of invoice data processing, automated 2 way and 3 way PO matching, and easily configurable invoice approval workflows.

 - Travel and Expense Automation – Automating the travel and expense reporting process just makes employees happier!